Esperance

 Esperance's health indicators show below-average results with common health conditions slightly more prevalent than average across both younger and older age groups.

-Approximately 55% of Esperance's total population (~6,927 people) has private health cover, which is very high compared to other areas.
-The most common medical conditions in the area are arthritis and asthma, affecting 8.4% and 8.1% of residents respectively.
-A significant portion, 67.8%, reported being completely clear of medical ailments, slightly lower than the 68.9% reported across the rest of WA.
-Esperance has a higher proportion of seniors aged 65 and over, with 19.1% (2,393 people) falling into this age group.
-Notably, health outcomes among seniors in Esperance are particularly strong, performing better than the general population in various health metrics.
+Approximately 55% (~6,927 people) of Esperance's total population has private health cover, which is very high compared to other areas.
+The most common medical conditions are arthritis (8.4%) and asthma (8.1%).
+A total of 67.8% of residents claim to be completely clear of medical ailments, compared to 68.9% across the rest of WA.
+Esperance has 19.1% (2,393 people) of its population aged 65 and over.
+Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health